Find a Supervisor

-Therefore it is required by the IACP that a Counsellor / Psychotherapist or a Student Counsellor / Psychotherapist should choose a Supervisor who is –
+It is required by the IACP that a Counsellor / Psychotherapist or a Student Counsellor / Psychotherapist must choose a Supervisor who is one of –

 a) an IACP Accredited Supervisor